vrudkovsky/booking-flights/README.md

-# Flights booking and reservation
+# Flights' booking and reservation

 ## Java console application for booking a flights